-(Born 1984, Dixon, Illinois) Living with synesthesia means I see the world in many layers and colours.
-Sight may mingle with sound, taste with touch.
-My art expresses psychological states in landscape for viewers to engage in perceptual contemplation.
+(Born 1984, Dixon, Illinois) Living with synesthesia means I see a symphonic world of many layers and colours, sight may mingle with sound, taste with touch.
+My art expresses psychological states in landscape.
+By presenting viewers space and time to engage in perceptual contemplation, the experiences can lead to insights, connections, and understandings.
 Moving to Norway and surviving auto-immune disease offered me opportunities to study relationships between biology and toxicology, physiology and psychology.
 Immersive experiences of swimming in the black bottomed lake Ånøya and hiking through sapphire twilight in Lofoten moved me to take up methods used in resonance recordings to connect my images and image-textiles with geological records of places.
-The art in designing these new project, grows upon the sense of reverence for nature, while moving the physical senses of a Place into a tactile experience.
+The art in designing this new project, grows upon the sense of reverence for nature, while moving the physical senses of a Place into both a tradition in art and a tactile experience.

 Walking is a splendid act of personal faith.
 A whole body drawing in concert with terrestrial movements, through space and time.
 The things closest to us, touched by our own actions and bodies are often the easiest to take for granted.
-Facing reality affords a deeply transcendental experience through the symphony of senses, before they are translated to language.
-I went into art as a way to understand nature and present its teachings in reverence and wonder, and came out to understand many beliefs I held about shared experiences were incorrect.
-Synesthesia was one of the terms that would be ascribed to my human condition; perhaps the only condition I would accept.
-As I walk through life, I encountered many people who unbeknownst to them (or me at the encounter), are seeking to harm or disable others, to hurt them, to resist care or loving kindness, to force someone to change or be a certain way.
-In our complex society I start to wonder, how much about the actual qualities of a place are made by the way the land is, in that place.
-By how much authorship can a human ascribe to their active choices, the places they inhabit, or by playing a record of memories.
+Facing reality affords a deeply transcendental experience through a symphony of senses.
+I went into art as a way to understand nature and found an insistence to return nature’s teachings in reverence and wonder.
+Synesthesia was a term I later found ascribed to my human condition.
+As I walk through life, I encountered many people who unbeknownst to them (or me at the encounter, are seeking to harm or reduce others, to resist care or loving kindness, to force someone to change or be a certain way.
+In our complex society I began to wonder, how much about the actual qualities of a place are made by the way the land is, in that place.
+By how much authorship can a human ascribe to their active choices, the places they inhabit, or a record of memories.

 After more than 20 years, I arrived at the notion places give the body knowledge and these knowing senses are impressed into our biology.
 The geological sensibility of a place transfers into a sense-memory as a psychological and also anthropological force.
 Each body then encountering a terrain differently, for the matters that make up the body’s unique volition may create the sound board for conflict.
 Yet always seeking that common ground, I continually return to look toward the earth for cues in choice and how of move through the often painful truths.
 Painful in these truths, defy belief or logic.
 I turn toward methods in science to create tactile experiences.
 These multi-dimensional approaches have been laborsome.
 After all, how can one understand if everything matters, actually does matter.